 A tax shelter is an investment or a business through which a taxpayer reduces his or her tax liability.
 Many practices that fall within this definition are perfectly legitimate, for example investing in real estate trusts and pension plans.
 However, when a tax shelter is designed solely for tax avoidance, it may be deemed inappropriate by the IRS, and the taxpayer who set up or used the shelter may face a penalty.

 The IRS has published a non-exhaustive list of transaction types it considers abusive.
-Common transactions on the list include:

 Examples of tax shelters exposed by whistleblowers: